 You are pervading in all the four directions, the Enjoyer in all the four directions.
 You are self-illumined, profoundly beautiful, and united with all.
 Destroyer of the torments of birth and death, embodiment of mercy.
 You are ever within us.
 You are the everlasting giver of indestructible power.

-According to Yogi Bhajan, the mantra Gaavai Ko Taan “transforms insufficiency into sufficiency, turns depression into elevation, and transforms low self-esteem into complete self-confidence.”
+The mantra Gaavai Ko Taan “transforms insufficiency into sufficiency, turns depression into elevation, and transforms low self-esteem into complete self-confidence.”

 Gaavai Ko Taan is the 3rd pauri in Japji.
 This sacred poem affects a person in subtle and powerful ways.
 Reciting Jap Ji every day will balance all aspects of your self and activate your soul.
 You can also choose to recite one pauri 11 times a day to works on a specific aspect of yourself.
 The 3rd pauri of Jap Ji will alleviate depression.

 Gaavai ko taan, hovai kisai taan

 Gaavai ko saaj karay tan khayh

 Gaavai ko jeea lai fir dayh

 Jugaa jugantar khaahee khaaeh

 Hukamee Hukam chalaa-ay raaho